 The instability of clan culture was also affected by the weather.
 From 1647 to 1707 the whole of northern Europe was hit by a particularly wintery stage of the Little Ice Age (a period from about 1300 to 1870), known as the ‘Lean years’ in Scotland.
 Consecutive harvests failed and famine blighted the lands especially in the far north.
 Disease and mortality rates were high and estimates say the population of Scotland fell by around 15%.

-Life for the Highlanders was a constant struggle for survival.
+Life for the Highlanders was a constant struggle for survival even before the Highland clearances began.
 Thousands of desperate famine refugees fled to Ulster.
 It was vital to the survival of remaining families that they each had a little land to work with, as this was a subsistence culture and the necessities of life could only come from the land.

 03. Changing Times

-By the 1700s emigrations across the Atlantic ocean were already taking place by families looking for a better life.
+By the 1700s emigrations across the Atlantic ocean were already taking place by families looking for a better life through choice before the mass Highland clearances began.
 The Scottish people responded to publicity campaigns in the press advertising cheap land in North America, and from 1700 to 1815 around 90,000 and 100,000 Scots emigrated.